Skip to main content

 • An injection of Ozempic and insulin may be made in the same body area (e.g., the upper arm or stomach area), but the injections should not be made right next to each other.

-• When adding Ozempic treatment in people with Type 2 diabetes already using insulin, the dose of insulin may need to be decreased to reduce the risk of hypoglycemia.
+• When adding Ozempic treatment in people with Type 2 diabetes already using insulin, the dose of insulin may need to be lowered to reduce the risk of hypoglycemia.

 Which medications are taken with Ozempic?

-According to the American Diabetes Association Standards of Medical Care, metformin, an oral antidiabetic medicine, is considered first-line treatment for Type 2 diabetes.
-Because Type 2 diabetes is often a progressive disease, maintenance of good blood glucose control will often require combination therapy.
-In those patients with Type 2 diabetes who also have medical conditions such as cardiovascular disease, kidney problems, or heart disease, a GLP-1 agonist with demonstrated cardiovascular disease benefit, such as Ozempic, is recommended to be added to the metformin regimen.
+According to the American Diabetes Association, Type 2 diabetes is often a progressive disease that requires combination therapy.
+In people with Type 2 diabetes who also have medical conditions such as cardiovascular disease, kidney problems, or heart disease, a GLP-1 agonist with demonstrated cardiovascular disease benefit, such as Ozempic, may be used alone or in combination with insulin or oral metformin

 RELATED: How to save money on Ozempic